 12 - 1pm

-Join us for a hike at the Lab trail system, where we’ll be looking for wildlife tracks and covering the basics of wintertime wildlife ID with District Forester Ben Marchant.
+Rescheduled from March 20 - Join us for a hike at the Lab trail system, where we’ll be looking for wildlife tracks and covering the basics of wintertime wildlife ID with District Forester Ben Marchant.
 Please dress for the weather!
 Snowshoes may be recommended; keep an eye on our social media pages as we get closer to the date for updates on trail conditions.
 To get to the Lab from Manistique, go east on US-2, turn left on CR-433, and then turn left on Krummich Rd.
 The roads curves south and ends at the entrance of the Lab.

-Special Trivia @ Flatiron Brewing
+MillerTime LIVE @ Flatiron Brewing

 Flatiron Brewing